By using this site, you agree to the Privacy Policy and Terms of Use.

 • Low- and middle-income countries face the greatest challenges in providing adequate support

-• Integrated health and social system approaches show promise but require significant investment
+• Integrated health and social system approaches are needed but require significant investment

 • Research gaps in intervention effectiveness continue to hinder progress globally